 “an artificial, computer-generated simulation or recreation of a real-life environment or situation.
 It immerses the user by making them feel like they are experiencing the simulated reality firsthand, primarily by stimulating their vision and hearing.”

-More than 24 million VR devices are used globally today.
+According to Oberlo, about 14.94 million VR devices are expected to be shipped in 2022 alone.
 To understand how AR and VR can help ecommerce businesses, we need to look at what these innovations have to offer consumers.

 As a user, would you rather browse through photos or have a virtual tour of the store first before you buy?

 Bottom line, everyone prefers real-life shopping experience, which is why using virtual showrooms can save shopper’s time and strength that they usually spend when they go shopping in the mall.

 Stores across the world such as eBay Australia have already launched their first Virtual Stores where the consumers can get a more enhanced online shopping experience than the usual.

 Providing almost real-like product visualization to people is a chance for them to try out the product before they buy it, which is a lot like the usual buying routine that we undergo in physical stores.
 For example, users can put on their headset and all of the sudden they found themselves in the store where all the jeans and dresses are.

 Ikea famously launched their AR Catalogue App where buyers can see how certain pieces of furniture will fit in their homes.

 These technologies and devices allow the users to immerse themselves within the shopping experience that you provide, starting from online browsing, visualization, all the way to coming to your physical store and handing you the money for the product.